In the clinic for April 9, 2025

 April 9, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Lunit, Microbot Medical.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Argenx, Cartesian, Harmony, J&J, Maat, Opus Genetics, Rallybio, Sellas.

 Briefs